 Farmers who receive a Commodity Credit Corporation loan

 have the option to be taxed on the receipt of the loan in the year of receipt or in the year they repay the loan.
-This allows for some tax planning opportunities for the taxpayer.
+This allows for some tax planning opportunities

 4. Home Office Deduction